Infinidat/infi.clickhouse_orm/README.rst

 Working with materialized and alias fields
 ******************************************

-ClickHouse provides an opportunity to create MATERIALIZED and ALIAS fields.
+ClickHouse provides an opportunity to create MATERIALIZED and ALIAS Fields.

 See documentation `here <https://clickhouse.yandex/reference_en.html#Default values>`_.

 Both field types can't be inserted into the database directly, so they are ignored when using the ``Database.insert()`` method.